Goodies (song): Critical reception

 The song received positive reviews from music critics.
-Fazed.com called the song "both clever and ironic considering how sexy her image" and "singularly disarming combination of an empowering message backed by an intoxicatingly sexy beat."
+Fazed.com called the song "both clever and ironic considering how sexy her image is" and that it has a "singularly disarming combination of an empowering message backed by an intoxicatingly sexy beat."
 The Situation declared the track as "a great dance tune with a solid beat."
 Also, it noted Ciara shows "a lot of attitude, with girl empowering lyrics."
 Slant published, "it's not the chorus that gets stuck in your head... but the incessant oscillating whistle (I swear you can hear dogs barking halfway through the song)."
-Musiccomh.com reviewed, "Goodies" as "an instantly recognisable tune" and called it a "typically upbeat benefiting from Lil' Jon."
+MusicOMH reviewed, "Goodies" as "an instantly recognisable tune" and called it a "typically upbeat benefiting from Lil' Jon."
+Rolling Stone listed it as the 68th best R&B song of the 21st century.

 Hiphopgalaxy.com called the track an "ultimate party anthem of the summer, but it's one of the best singles of the year."
 The song has "an infectious chorus" and "a crunked up groove."
 Blender published that Ciara "sounds like she's rapping right back at him, delivering her lines in a measured, sultry cadence with hardly any variation in tone or pitch."
-In 2005, "Goodies" was nominated for "Best R&B/Soul or Rap Song of the Year" at Soul Train Lady of Soul Music Awards and in 2006.
-It won the Best Performed Songs in the ASCAP Repertory for the 2005 Survey Year at the ASCAP Pop Music Awards, including "1, 2 Step" and "Oh."
+In 2005, "Goodies" was nominated for Best R&B/Soul or Rap Song of the Year at the Soul Train Lady of Soul Awards and in 2006, it won the Best Performed Songs in the ASCAP Repertory for the 2005 Survey Year at the ASCAP Pop Music Awards, including "1, 2 Step" featuring Missy Elliott and "Oh" featuring Ludacris.